intk/public-domain-library/README.md

 - in this `.env` file, create a password for `MONGO_INITDB_ROOT_PASSWORD` and another one for `MONGO_INITDB_USER_PASSWORD` (choose whatever you want but do not use `@` or `:` because it will mess the DB connection up otherwise) - do not modify `MONGO_INITDB_ROOT_USERNAME` and `MONGO_INITDB_USER_USERNAME`
 - still in this `.env` file, adjust APOS_MONGODB_URI the connection URI with the password added for `MONGO_INITDB_USER_USERNAME`
-- run `npm run dev` or `docker-compose up`
+- run `npm run dev` or `docker compose up`

 <a id="3-1"></a>

 ### 3.1 First time process [&#x2B06;](#contents)

-The first time you run `docker-compose up`, all Docker images will be downloaded and built.
+The first time you run `docker compose up`, all Docker images will be downloaded and built.

 There is a dependency between the containers `pdl-server` and `pdl-db`: the DB needs to be started to enable the server to start (otherwise, Apostrophe does not have access to Mongo and is stuck).
 However, on the first run, some time is spent to create database users.
 Apostrophe tries to connect to Mongo during a certain period of time, but on the first run, this timeout expires before Mongo is ready to accept connections.
 So, read the logs and wait for the user `app-admin` to be created.
 When it is done, the DB is ready.
-You can now kill the docker containers by hitting `Ctrl + c` in your terminal or run `docker-compose stop` in another one.
-And run again `docker-compose up`.
+You can now kill the docker containers by hitting `Ctrl + c` in your terminal.
+And run again `docker compose up`.
 This time, the DB will start quickly, enabling the server to start correctly.

 <a id="3-2"></a>